5G Redcap Will Pave the Way for Mass IoT Deployment

 Momentum of 5G

-The latest Ericsson Mobility Report highlights that growth in services and subscriptions of 5G-capable devices is exceeding that of 4G Long-Term Evolution (LTE).
-Its momentum has even outpaced the transition between 2G to 3G.
+Accordingly to the latest Ericsson Mobility Report, growth in services and subscriptions of 5G-capable devices is exceeding that of 4G Long-Term Evolution (LTE), easily outpacing the transition between 2G to 3G.

 5G New Radio Reduced Capacity (NR REDCAP) – Bridging the Gap